Complaints about health and social services

-Enforcement is based on data collected from local authorities and social welfare service units.
+Enforcement is based on data collected from wellbeing services counties and social welfare service units.
 We may also, for instance, draw on studies conducted jointly by Valvira and the National Institute for Health and Welfare (THL) in enforcement.
 Regional characteristics such as individual care institutions are taken into account in the plans.

-We direct local authorities in our areas of enforcement through means such as letters of instruction, dialogue, visits for steering and evaluation, and agreed inspections of nursing homes.
+We direct wellbeing services counties in our areas of enforcement through means such as letters of instruction, dialogue, visits for steering and evaluation, and agreed inspections of nursing homes.
 We also conduct unannounced inspections.
 Some of our inspections are based on notifications that we receive.

 Our enforcement practice is exactly the same for both private and municipal care institutions.
 However, the licensing procedure is different for private and municipal care institutions.
 We are the licensing authority for private service providers.
 Local authority units do not need to obtain a licence in this field.